kartoza/hugo-watcher/README.md

 * hugo-clarity (default)
 * elephants

+Starting site template:

+There are three levels of overrides for the template path.
+The template path provides all the initial contents for the starter site When the site_path is empty the site_template_path contents will be copied in to it to create the default starting site.
+The override priority is:

+1. If the SITE_TEMPLATE_PATH env var is set, that will be used.
+Typically you might mount this template as a docker volume so that you can provide your own template.
+2. If the SITE_TEMPLATE_PATH is NOT set and the THEME env var is set then we look in the theme dir for a folder called exampleSite and use the content we find there as the basis for the site template.
+The naming convention of exampleSite is from https://themes.gohugo.io/ which provides many nice themes.
+3. If neither of the above are specified, we will use the exampleSite folder provided in the clarity theme which is shipped with this project by default insied the themes_template_path.

 ## Adding themes

 To add a theme, you currently need to fork this repo, add a new git submodule